 - company-specific changes;

 - changes in interest rates;

 - changes in exchange rates;

-- changes in the prices of commodities and energy resources;

 - changes affecting economic factors such as employment, public expenditure and indebtedness, and inflation;

-- changes in the legal environment and
+- changes in the legal environment;

-- changes to investor confidence in certain asset classes (e.g. equities), markets, countries, industries and sectors.
+- changes to investor confidence in certain asset classes (e.g. equities), markets, countries, industries and sectors; and

+- changes in commodity prices.

 By diversifying investments, the Portfolio Manager seeks to partly reduce the negative impact of these risks on the value of the sub-fund.
 Where sub-funds are exposed to specific risks due to their investments, information on these risks is included in the investment policy of this sub-fund.